sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 > If only 3 list item views fit on the screen at once, the RecyclerView only asks the adapter to prepare those 3 list item views (instead of all 10 list item views).
 > Via [link](https://developer.android.com/codelabs/basic-android-kotlin-training-recyclerview-scrollable-list?authuser=1&continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-kotlin-unit-2-pathway-3%3Fauthuser%3D1%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-training-recyclerview-scrollable-list#3)

-An adpater has multiple parts:
+An adapter has multiple parts:
 * 2a. create an XML element for whatever item your recyclerview is holding
 * 2b. create an `ItemAdapter` class
   > ```kotlin